Comparisons12 min read

 Security & Compliance

 Both are GDPR compliant.
-Both offer SOC 2 Type II certification, data encryption at rest and in transit, and role-based access controls.
-Zoho CRM adds IP restriction and audit logs on Enterprise plans; Freshsales has audit logs on Enterprise too.
-Zoho also has a dedicated EU data center for GDPR-heavy use cases, which some European businesses specifically require before they'll even consider a vendor.
+Both have SOC 2 Type II certification, encryption at rest and in transit, and role-based access controls.
+Zoho CRM adds IP restriction and audit logs on Enterprise plans; Freshsales includes audit logs at Enterprise too.
+Zoho also operates a dedicated EU data center for GDPR-heavy requirements, which some European businesses specifically need before considering a vendor.

-Winner: Tie, with a slight edge to Zoho for enterprise-level audit capabilities.
+Winner: Tie, with a slight edge to Zoho for enterprise security features.

 Pros and Cons